maana-io/q-cli/README.md

 npm i -g graphql-cli@3.0.14 graphql-cli-maana
 ```

-\*\*graphql-cli version: Note that version 3.0.14 of graphql-cli is required.
+**graphql-cli version:** Note that version 3 of graphql-cli is required.
 Problems around broken installs, or unidentified or missing commands may be indicative of a wrong version being used.

 # Authentication